 Kindhearted Cat Lover: Her beloved Elizabeth dies in Season One, leading to a major Break the Cutie and Tear Jerker for poor Diane that's the main plot of "Let Me Count The Ways".
 By Season Five's "Dance, Diane, Dance", she has another cat, implied to be a kitten.

-To be fair, Diane's actually only ticked off about half the time she's doing this.
-It's sometimes just how she looks when she's speaking/listening intently to someone, or when she's reallyplaying her romantic game with Sam (in possible homage to Lauren Bacall).
-Either way, it's usually more cute than anything else whenever she does it.
+Kubrick Stare: Half the time briefly shoots one as she's struggling her hardest not to just explode at someone who's gone too far (Carla, for one).
+Half the time it's just how she looks when she's speaking/listening intently to someone, or when she's reallyplaying her romantic game with Sam (in possible homage to Lauren Bacall).

 Lady And A Scholar: One of her main goals in life is to be this.
 In her better moments, she often is.